kat-zhang/LIRI-bot/README.md

   or general information on a song based on the user's **request**.

 # Demonstration
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=nSs6IVjA4_g
 " target="_blank"><img src="http://img.youtube.com/vi/nSs6IVjA4_g/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="480" height="360" border="10" /></a>

+# Future Development

+  - Implement the inquirer package so the user can select to either look up a song, movie or concert dates.
+It would no longer be necessary for the user to type out the *movie-this*, *concert-this* etc...